kuhn-ruess/cmdbsyncer/README.md

 ### Netbox
 - Rulebased Export and Import Devices to Netbox

+### I-Doit
+- Rulebased Export and Import Devices to Netbox

 ### Cisco DNA
 - Import devices and their Interface Information